PGR 7.3 Applying for personal circumstances

 Self-certification for an illness affecting your submission or viva

-- Yes you can, but only if you are applying for a five day extension to your submission deadline, or if you are taken ill immediately prior to your viva, and you cannot obtain other appropriate supporting evidence eg if you contract a highly contagious illness and you have been advised by your doctor to stay at home and not visit the doctor’s surgery.
+- You can self-certify but only if you are applying for a five day extension to your submission deadline, or if you are taken ill immediately prior to your viva, and you cannot obtain other appropriate supporting evidence eg if you contract a highly contagious illness and you have been advised by your doctor to stay at home and not visit the doctor’s surgery.

-Reasonable adjustments to viva arrangements due to disability, ongoing health condition or specific learning difficulty
+Reasonable adjustments to viva arrangements due to disability, ongoing health condition, or neurodiversity, or specific learning difficulty

 - If these have not already been agreed during a previous support needs meeting, you should get in touch with the Graduate School as soon as possible, normally no later than six weeks before your expected viva date so that arrangements can be discussed.

-- If your needs have changed since reasonable adjustments were first agreed you should contact the Graduate School or Disability Service so that they can be reviewed.
+- If your needs have changed since reasonable adjustments were first agreed you should contact the Graduate School or Disability Services so that they can be reviewed.

 Difficulty meeting a progress milestone submission deadline, with reasonable adjustments already in place